RLJLW/rljlw/README.md

 https://github.com/RLJLW/spaceapps2025-resources

 ## I'm currently working on:
+ - Developing Synthetic Aperture Radar File Reading Tools
+ - Examining various locations with NASA UAVSAR file data to better understand how various send and receive polarizations can be used to understand different landscape types.
+ - Looking for data sets with flooding data to see how SAR data can be used to understand flooding.
  - Doing research on locations with high levels of water pollution that could be analyzed using remote sensing.
  - Writing software to process high definition NASA hyperspectral surface reflectance files.
   - Looking at ways of making NASA high definition hyperspectral surface reflectance files smaller and easier to access by a web interface.